ISHUMANSS/Kete-Hauora/README.md

 - **Supabase Dashboard** – database and authentication management
 - **Netlify Dashboard** – deployment and hosting

-## Color Reference
+## Colour Reference

-This will be where the colour refrence from tui goes
+This will be where the colour reference from tui goes
 | Color             | Hex                                                                |
 | ----------------- | ------------------------------------------------------------------ |
 | Example Color | ![#0a192f](https://via.placeholder.com/10/0a192f?text=+) #0a192f |